 Detecting anomalies in complex networks has become a pivotal focus in graph analysis.
-This research introduces an innovative framework that utilizes Energy-Based Models (EBMs) to efficiently identify anomalies in graph-structured data.
-By combining the strengths of graph neural networks (GNNs) with EBMs, the proposed method captures structural, relational, and feature-level insights to achieve highly accurate anomaly detection.
-Experiments on standard benchmark datasets showcase its superior performance over state-of-the-art techniques, emphasizing the approach's robustness and effectiveness.
+This study introduces a novel and robust framework leveraging the capabilities of Energy-Based Models (EBMs) for efficient anomaly detection in graph-structured data.
+By combining the strengths of graph neural networks (GNNs) with EBMs, the proposed approach effectively captures intricate structural, relational, and feature-level patterns, ensuring high accuracy and reliability in anomaly detection.
+Comprehensive experiments on widely recognized benchmark datasets demonstrate the superior performance of this method, outperforming state-of-the-art techniques while showcasing its robustness, scalability, and practical applicability in real-world scenarios.

-Keywords: Graph anomaly detection, energy-based models, graph neural networks, machine learning, outlier detection.
+Keywords: Graph anomaly detection, energy-based models, graph neural networks, machine learning